A Short History of

 |On the left are links to some general history topics about the area.
 But before you explore them, have a look below...|

 Danesborough is an 8.5 acre site, situated in what was marked as Browns Wood on the 1884 O.S. map, a name now familiar as a housing estate in Milton Keynes a mile or so further north.
 It is surrounded by the remains of a ditch and rampart which would have been as high as 20ft originally.
-The name is slightly misleading, as the Danes did not come until the 9th - 12th centuries.
-However, Bury or Burh is Saxon for "defended place", and perhaps ‘Danes-‘ is a corruption of ‘Don’, meaning Hill.
+The name is slightly misleading, as the Danes did not come in force until the 9th - 12th centuries.
+However, Bury or Burh is Saxon for "defended place", and ‘Danes-‘ could be a corruption of ‘Don’, meaning Hill.

 Once the Romans retreated to fight battles on their other fronts, there followed centuries of invasions by the European tribes.
-The Danelaw area of the 9th - 10th centuries came as close as Bedford, under which Danish invaders were given legal autonomy, and later ‘paid-off’ with Danegeld, but later returned to raiding the Saxons lands anyway.
-It is possible that the Danes may have used the Danesborough hill fort, as this area lies close to the border with the part of England controlled by Danes, Maybe the Danes ventured outside their borders raiding, and took refuge in the ready-made hill fort.
-Again, the district seems certain to have played stage to violent struggles.
+The Danelaw area of the 9th - 10th centuries came as close as Bedford, under which Danish invaders were given legal autonomy, and later ‘paid-off’ with Danegeld, but still returned to raid the Saxons lands anyway.
+It is possible that the Danes may have used the Danesborough hill fort, as this area lies close to the border with the part of England controlled by them, Maybe the Danes ventured outside their borders raiding, and took refuge in the ready-made hill fort.
+Again, the district seems certain to have been a stage to violent struggles.

-There is some evidence to suggest that after the conquering Norman army of 1066 crossed the Thames at Wallingford, the right wing of the army wheeled and passed through Buckinghamshire and then through Aspley and Ampthill, ready to attack London from the north.
+There is some evidence to suggest that after the conquering Norman army in 1066 had crossed the Thames at Wallingford, the right wing of the army wheeled and passed through Buckinghamshire and then through Aspley and Ampthill, ready to attack London from the north.

-Although by its name, Woburn Sands would seem to share some common history with the town of Woburn, it is actually closer in relationship with Aspley Guise, the tiny village just over the border into Bedfordshire to the east.
-It is believed to be a Saxon village, which grew up around a spring in what is now the Square.
+Although by its name, Woburn Sands would seem to share some common history with the town of Woburn, it is actually closer in relationship with Wavendon in Bucks, and Aspley Guise, the tiny village just over the border into Bedfordshire to the east.
+Aspley is believed to be a Saxon village, which grew up around a spring in what is now the Square.
 The entry for Aepslea in the Domesday Book of 1086 records 25 families living there.

 Tudor and Stuart times in the area saw the manors pass from family to family, all with their fair share of intrigue and arguments, and the dissolution of the monasteries, when the last Abbot of Woburn Abbey was taken out and hanged for refusing to acknowledge Henry VIII in 1521.
 Shortly after this comes another mention of Fullers Earth, in a patent of 1539, in which Henry VIII granted the rights to one John Sheppard.

-The Friends had established their Meeting House here in about 1675, and other early buildings were other Inns, The Red Lion, standing on the turnpike about half way down our present High Street, and an Inn on the site of The Weathercock, which appeared about 1700, and a few other scattered cottages.
+The Society of Friends had established their Meeting House here in about 1675, and other early buildings were Inns.
+The Red Lion stood on the turnpike about halfway down our present High Street, and an Inn on the site of The Weathercock, had appeared about 1700, along with a few other scattered cottages.
 That was until the squatters moved in…

 Aspley Heath was common land, and certain enterprising peasants carved off sections of it as their own.
 After a certain number of years, and with sworn witnessed attestations that they had held it from their fathers, the land became theirs.
 This was not without conflict with the local authorities, as can be imagined!
 By the early 1800's, several such cases had been argued out, and gradually the Heath began to be populated, starting at the area around the Church Road - Hardwick Road corner.

-For the reason for the change of name from Hogsty End to Woburn Sands, I quote from the late Arthur Parker, who lived and worked in Woburn Sands from 1921 to 1984, and was a respected local historian:
+The reason for the change of name from Hogsty End to Woburn Sands has been much debated.
+I quote from the late Arthur Parker, who lived and worked in Woburn Sands from 1921 to 1984, and was a respected local historian:

 There is also an Issac Cruikshank etching used in "Eccentric Excursions or Literary and Pictorial Sketches of Countenance, Character, and Country in Different Parts of England and South Wales." by G. M. Woodward, published in 1817, which shows a carriage stuck in the sand of what is believed to be the hill between Woburn Sands and Woburn (before the cutting though the hill was made), entitled "Stage coach passengers passing the Wooburn Sands Dec 17th, 1796".